 On-call pay.
 On-call is time spent by employees, usually off the working premises, in their pursuits, where the employee must remain available to be called back to work on short notice if the need arises.
-Employees in these conditions, with formal "re-call" schedules, shall receive one (1) hour of compensatory time for every eight (8) hours on "on-call", except for weekend "on-call", when everyone will receive four (4) hours of compensatory time for every weekend day he/she is scheduled to be "on-call."
-On-call time is hour for hour time, and is not subject to the one and one-half $(1\frac{1}{2})$ standard described in this collective bargaining Agreement.
+Employees in these conditions, with formal "re-call" schedules, shall receive one (1) hour of compensatory time for every eight (8) hours on "on-call", except for weekend "on-call", when everyone will receive four (4) hours of compensatory time for every weekend day the employee is scheduled to be "on-call."
+On-call time is hour for hour time and is not subject to the one and one-half (11⁄2) standard described in this collective bargaining Agreement.

-The following are not considered call-outs and compensatory time will be credited only for the actual time involved:
+The following are not considered callouts and compensatory time will be credited only for the actual time involved: